rust-lang/cargo/src/doc/src/guide/build-performance.md

 - [`$CARGO_HOME/.cargo/config.toml` configuration file](../reference/config.md)
   - For a developer to control the defaults for their development

+You can use third-party tools like [cargo-wizard](https://crates.io/crates/cargo-wizard) to automatically configure options optimized for build performance in your project.

 ### Reduce amount of generated debug information

 Recommendation: Add to your `Cargo.toml` or `.cargo/config.toml`: